evizaer/evizaer.github.io/_posts/2018-12-01-Incentives-and-Intent.md

 ## The Rules

 In XCOM, the player and enemies alternate turns in which all of their characters can act. the player can issue orders to her characters in any order, but each command is permanent.
-The player’s turn ends when all her characters have taken actions.
+The player’s turn ends when all her characters have taken actions or double-moved.
+Each character can move and act, or double-move.
+Actions include firing at enemies, reloading a weapon, using special abilities, and going on overwatch.

 ![Screenshot of XCOM2012](/images/xcom2012-1.PNG)
 (Image taken from [Beaglerush's fantastic let's play](https://www.youtube.com/watch?v=T-cBJc38O_k&list=PLXctaw5JGF4LcidFVdkQMV1tc2DfC8x3D).)